Paul Young: Solo career and pop stardom

-The Q-Tips disbanded in 1982, and Young was signed by Columbia Records as a solo performer.
-Together with ex-Q-Tips member, songwriter and keyboard player Ian Kewley, Young began writing and recording songs for his debut album, the breakthrough No Parlez.

-Young's new backing band The Royal Family included keyboardist Kewley, fretless bass player Pino Palladino, guitarist Steve Bolton, drummer Mark Pinder, and backing singers Maz Roberts and Kim Leslie AKA The Fabulous Wealthy Tarts.
-His first two singles, "Iron Out the Rough Spots" and a cover of "Love of the Common People", had no success, but the third, a cover of the Marvin Gaye song "Wherever I Lay My Hat", reached No. 1 in the UK Singles Chart for three weeks in the summer of 1983, the first of 14 British Top 40 singles.
-The song was included on the soundtrack of the 1992 British comedy film Peter's Friends.
+Young was signed by Columbia Records as a solo performer.
+Together with ex-Q-Tips member Ian Kewley, Young began writing and recording songs for his debut album, the breakthrough No Parlez.
+Young's new backing band, The Royal Family, included keyboardist Kewley, fretless bass player Pino Palladino, guitarist Steve Bolton, drummer Mark Pinder, and backing singers Maz Roberts and Kim Leslie a.k.a.
+The Fabulous Wealthy Tarts.
+His first single, "Iron Out the Rough Spots", had no success, and neither the second one, a cover of "Love of the Common People", while the song was a hit after a rerelease as a single later the same year, in the UK (and elsewhere), and the third, a cover of the Marvin Gaye song "Wherever I Lay My Hat", reached No. 1 in the UK Singles Chart for three weeks in July and August 1983.
+It was the first of Young's 14 British Top 40 singles.

 Similar success followed all over Europe.
 In the UK, follow-up single "Come Back and Stay" reached No. 4, and a re-release of "Love of the Common People" made it to No. 2 and even received radio airplay in the United States (thanks to its soundtrack inclusion in John Hughes's film Sixteen Candles), and his debut album No Parlez was certified platinum in various countries.
+In the UK, No Parlez spent five weeks at No. 1, and "Wherever I Lay My Hat" and "Love of the Common People" became the 14th and 15th best-selling singles of 1983.

-The year 1984 was difficult for Young, as his first heavy promotional and live concert tour of America strained his vocal cords severely, to the extent that he was forced to rest his voice and did not sing for much of the year.
+The year 1984 was difficult for Young.
+His first heavy promotional and live concert tour of America strained his vocal cords to the extent that he was forced to rest his voice and did not sing for much of the year.
 He recovered sufficiently to become involved with the Band Aid single "Do They Know It's Christmas?", an all-star charity project put together by Bob Geldof and Midge Ure for Ethiopian famine relief.
 Young sang the opening lines of the song as a replacement for David Bowie.